edelstone/my-website/README.md

 ## How it's built

 I developed the site without frameworks, templates, or a content management system.
-It's all hand-coded HTML and CSS, with a handful of things I borrowed or remixed from various open source projects.
+It's all hand-coded HTML and CSS, with a handful of scripts and plugins I borrowed from various open source projects.

 Many thanks to the digital community for these bad boys: